 Family and friends of the Argonauts, rest assured that as you read this, likely tucking into your own Thanksgiving meals, we are currently all entering food comas thanks to our extraordinary chefs.
-Lead chef George took the charge today and with the help of over 12 people, produced a literal feast (see photos).
-As Tina pointed out, cooking for 32 people is one of the most intimidating aspects of shipboard life for many students; today we churned out enough food for easily 50 people judging from the quantity of leftovers.
+Lead chef George took charge today and, with the help of over 12 people, produced a literal feast (see photos).
+As Tina pointed out, cooking for 32 people is one of the most intimidating aspects of shipboard life for many students; today, we churned out enough food for easily 50 people judging from the number of leftovers.
 No store-bought food, nothing from cans (except the cranberry sauce), all home-made from scratch with lots of love and a little bit of sweat.

-Desserts were made yesterday but the oven went back on this morning at 5 AM for a breakfast of biscuits and gravy.
-Grace, the breadmaker for the day, learned the not so easy art of butter cutting, a hard enough task for your average recipe let alone for the entire crew.
-Needless to say, her effort was well worth it: best biscuits I’ve had on Argo.
+Desserts were made yesterday, but the oven went back on this morning at 5 AM for a breakfast of biscuits and gravy.
+Grace, the breadmaker for the day, learned the not-so-easy art of butter cutting, a hard enough task for your average recipe, let alone for the entire crew.
+Needless to say, her effort was well worth it: the best biscuits I’ve had on Argo.
 Chefing was put on hold, temporarily, for a joint Marine Biology & Oceanography water chemistry and plankton lab.
 Seeing as our dinghy is currently on the dock-side of Argo, we had to get a bit creative with our plankton tow.
 Jules and I walked into the marina to sample the surface waters of inshore Richards Bay… let’s just say there was a bit more than plankton in our sample.
 What life we did find, however, was pretty cool!
-There was a plethora of pinhead-sized jellies, shrimp, copepods, and fish eggs just to name a few.
+There was a plethora of pinhead-sized jellies, shrimp, copepods, and fish eggs, just to name a few.

 The full list:

 – squash casserole